Do you remember creating your first ever gmail account?

 Why is there a need to go passwordless?

-And, that’s the reason why companies like Google and Microsoft are going passwordless.
+That's why companies like Google and Microsoft are embracing this technology.

 What else does it offer?